Levent Şahin

-Levent Şahin (born 20 September 1973) is a Turkish football manager and former player who is assistant manager of Saudi Pro League club Al Shabab.
+Levent Şahin (born 20 September 1973) is a Turkish football manager and former player who last managed Süper Lig club Gençlerbirliği.

 Playing career

 Levent was born in Edremit.
 He was an amateur footballer, playing for Yeni Yolspor and Şekerbank Ankara.

 Managerial career

 Levent began his managerial career as the assistant for Ankaragücü.
 He was the assistant coach for various teams in the lower divisions of Turkey, before gaining his first head coach experience at Bugsaşspor in 2009 for the TFF Second League.
 He became the coach for various youth team for the Turkish Football Federation in 2012, and then became an assistant coach for the senior Turkey national team in 2016. in January 2017, Levent became the head coach for Adanaspor in the Süper Lig, simultaneously remaining assistant coach for the Turkey national team.
 He left this job on 9 April 2017.
 In December 2017, Levent became the assistant coach for Galatasaray.